Blog / Remote Team Training

 Key takeaways

-- Week 1 should cover context, access, examples, and shadowing before the assistant owns customer-facing work.
+• Week 1 should cover context, access, examples, and shadowing before the assistant owns customer-facing work.

 Most outsourcing training fails because the first week is treated like a tool tour.
 The assistant gets logins, a few Loom videos, and a vague instruction to "ask questions if anything is unclear."
-That sounds friendly.
-It is also how preventable mistakes get baked in.

 30-day training map

-Keep the first month narrow enough to inspect.
+Keep month one narrow enough to inspect.

 Start with the role scorecard before training videos

-Do not open the training program with a tool walkthrough.
-Start with the job.
 The assistant needs 1 mission, 3 to 5 ownership areas, the tools they will touch, the decisions they may make alone, and the decisions they must escalate.
 One page is enough.

 A clear opening line might be: "Your job is to keep CRM follow-up clean enough that no qualified lead waits more than 1 business day for the next step."
 That is more useful than "help with sales admin."
-The first version sets a standard.
-The second version creates a guessing game.

 Build week 1 around context, access, and examples

-The first 5 days should feel slow on purpose.
-Give the assistant the customer promise, the role scorecard, the tool list, and 10 real examples of finished work.
 If they will clean CRM records, show 5 good records and 5 messy ones.
-If they will draft replies, show the exact tone you want.
+For replies, show the tone you want.

-Access belongs in the training plan, not in a separate scramble.
-NIST's Digital Identity Guidelines treat authentication and account recovery as formal controls.
-For a small team, that means named accounts, MFA, a password manager, least-privilege permissions, and a same-day offboarding rule.
+For a small team, that means named accounts, MFA, a password manager, least-privilege permissions, and same-day offboarding.
 Do not train someone with shared passwords and then act surprised when ownership is unclear.

 Use a day-3 checkpoint: "Show me 3 examples you understand, 3 examples you are unsure about, and 1 rule you think we should write down."
 That prompt tells you whether the assistant is learning the work or just watching videos.